Oct 16, 2018

-Incorporating emojis in your marketing department can do more than help strengthens an advertisement or product offering.
-It can also help the perception of a brand.
+Incorporating emojis in your marketing plans can do more than strengthen an advertisement or product offering.
+It can also boost the perception of a brand.

-Emotional branding takes strategy.
-To evoke the emotion that moves your audience, you need to have a firm grasp of your buyer personas.
+Emotional branding requires strategy.
+To evoke an emotion that moves your audience, you need to have a firm grasp of your buyer personas.
 Who already loves your brand, and how can you categorize them?
 What is their demographic?
-Is there a particular emotion that suits your persona?
+Is there a particular emotion or feeling that you want to evoke?

 Ask yourself these questions before diving into the branding.
 When done effectively, emotional branding can propel your brand story to the next level.